Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 1. When the aircraft lands and the squat switch is activated;

 2. During a Rejected Takeoff (RTO).
-Assuming the autobrake selector switch has been set to RTO, there is active wheel spin, and the groundspeed exceeds 80 knots; and,
+This assumes that the autobrake selector switch has been set to RTO, there is active wheel spin, and the groundspeed exceeds 80 knots; and,

 3. If the reverse thrust is engaged with a positive wheel spin and a ground speed in excess of 100 knots.